What is an occlusal grinding guard?

 The most common reason is nighttime bruxing, also known as tooth grinding.
 The guard acts as a barrier to protect your teeth and dental work from the strong forces generated subconsciously when you are asleep.

 It may also be indicated for patients with TMJ and TMD problems or muscle spasms of the facial muscles.
+The device not only protects the teeth but takes pressure off of the facial muscles and jaw joint, helping to alleviate facial pain and joint pain.

-The device ensure that your teeth and your dental work last a very long time and don’t get unnecessarily destroyed by your own grinding forces while you sleep.
+The device ensures that your teeth and your dental work last a very long time and don’t get unnecessarily destroyed by your own grinding forces while you sleep.
 They can also be designed to relieve pressure on your facial muscles and TMJ, too!

 How does it work?